 Fishing Rights

 Fisheries are profits of the soil over which water flows.
-Title to the fishery derives from the right to the soil.
+The title to the fishery derives from the right to the soil.
 The fishery may be held separately, in which event it becomes a profit a prendre.

 A public fishery is one that is vested in the public generally.
 A private fishery is vested in a limited number of individuals or an individual.